-Sustainability Answer Key Name 1.
+Sustainability Name 1.
 What are the three components of sustainability?
-The three components of sustainability are the environment, social equity and the economy.
+The three components of sustainability are the environment, social e quity and the economy.
 These are also known as the "triple bottom line."

-2. How do consumer choices affect the sustainability of our natural resou By selecting products that have green characteristics, consumers minim depletion, habitat destruction and unsafe work practices.
-These products made of recyclable materials, have reduced packaging, utilize fair trade irces? ize their impact on natural resource s are typically organic or locally grown, ficient, biodegradable and/or nontoxic.
+How do consumer choices affect the sustainability of our natural re By selecting products that have green characteristics, consumers min depletion, habitat destruction and unsafe work practices.
+These prod made of recyclable materials, have reduced packaging, utilize fair tra ficient hiedegradable and/or nentoxic noon, oldagaaasa ahay or nontoko.
 3. What does an ecological footprint indicate?
-An ecological footprint indicates the level of impact that a person's choi quantify carbon emissions and water usage by looking at choices in tran and goods and services.
-The larger a person's ecological footprint, the m Earth by utilizing more than one person's biologically productive spaces. nsportation, housing, energy usage, food nore that person is "stepping" on the 4.
-Is it possible to have a large ecological footprint and be considered a s Stewardship is another word for the practice of protecting and restoring a large ecological footprint is not exhibiting good environmental steward our natural resources, so a person with 5.
-How are innovators, such as William McDonough and Toshiko Mori, changing the purpose and function of architecture?
-Innovators such as McDonough and Mori are dedicated to creating buildings that achieve their intended purpose without impacting the environment in a negative manner.
+An ecological footprint indicates the level of impact that a person's of quantify carbon emissions and water usage by looking at choices in and goods and services.
+The larger a person's ecological footprint, the Earth by utilizing more than one person's biologically productive spa ces.
+4. Is it possible to have a large ecological footprint and be considered d a good steward of the environment?
+Stewardship is another word for the practice of protecting and restor a large ecological footprint is not exhibiting good environmental stew vardship. - I I I I I I I I I I I I I I I I I I I 5.
+How are innovators, such as William McDonough and Toshiko Mori, architecture? changing the purpose and function of Innovators such as McDonough and Mori are dedicated to creating by ouildings that achieve their intended purpose without impacting the environment in a negative manner.
 In fact, many of their buildings actually improve the land, air and water around them.
 An example would be the Center of Excellence for Energy and Environmental Systems in Syracuse designed by Mori.
-This building has multiple functions, such as classroom and laboratory space, as well as features, such as a living roof, that improve air quality and other environmental parameters.
+This building I nas multiple functions, such as classroom and laboratory space, as well as features, such as a living roof, that improve air quality and other environmental parameters.

 6. How are businesses such as Ford Motor Company using responsible manufacturing to create a sustainable product and work environment?
 Ford is using responsible manufacturing to deliver products with a greater amount of sustainable materials in a work environment that is healthy and safe for employees.
 Innovations at the Ford Rouge Factory include the world's largest living roof, natural lighting and an ergonomic assembly line.
 7. How can the environmental innovations at the Ford Rouge Complex serve as a model for other businesses in the United States and abroad?
 Ford serves as a role model by showing that environmental innovations, such as the living roof, can actually save a company money when compared to our traditional practices.
 Other companies will also emulate these practices if Ford can demonstrate that consumers are eager to buy vehicles that are more environmentally friendly, even if the sticker price is slightly higher.